YassineProDev/CPP_HuntedByAnimals/README.md

  - Install Visual Studio Code.
  - In Visual Studio Code click on the "Extensions" icon in the left-hand menu (or press "Ctrl+Shift+X") and install the extension : "C/C++".
  - Next, you need to install a compiler.
-Go to the Oracle JDK download page: https://www.msys2.org/. and follow the differents steps.
+Go to the MYSYS2 download page: https://www.msys2.org/. and follow the differents steps.
  - To install the full compiler toolchain open the MYSY2 terminal and type : pacman -S --needed base-devel mingw-w64-x86_64-toolchain